jphaugla/Redisearch-Digital-Banking/README.md

 ## Overview
 In this tutorial, a java spring boot application is run through a jar file to support typical API calls to a REDIS banking data layer.
 A redis docker configuration is included.

-## Redis Advantages for this Digital Banking
+## Redis Advantages for Digital Banking
  * Redis easily handles high write transaction volume
  * Redis has no tombstone issues and can upsert posted transactions over pending
- * Redis scales vertically (large nodes)  and horizontally (many nodes)
+ * Redis Enterprise scales vertically (large nodes)  and horizontally (many nodes)
- * Redisearch automatically indexes
+ * Redisearch 2.0 automatically indexes the hash structure created by Spring Java CRUD repository

 ## Requirements
 * Docker installed on your local system, see [Docker Installation Instructions](https://docs.docker.com/engine/installation/).
+* Alternatively, can run Redis Enterprise and set the redis host and port in the application.properties file
 * When using Docker for Mac or Docker for Windows, the default resources allocated to the linux VM running docker are 2GB RAM and 2 CPU's.
 Make sure to adjust these resources to meet the resource requirements for the containers you will be running.
 More information can be found here on adjusting the resources allocated to docker.

 [Docker for mac](https://docs.docker.com/docker-for-mac/#advanced)
 [Docker for windows](https://docs.docker.com/docker-for-windows/#advanced)

 ## Links that help!